Preparing for Baby

 Many babies are born with upper airway congestion.
 It’s not a cold; it’s a shift in hormones such as progesterone.
 And those noses are just so tiny—any congestion will seem to make your little one suffer.
 Short of some saline drops and bulb suction, there is not much that you can—or need—to do.
 Just look for the signs of distress mentioned above, and don’t stress the snoring!

 Some babies also squeak a lot.
 This is usually normal, and relates to “floppy cartilage” in the breathing tubes, also called laryngomalacia.
 This will resolve itself as your baby gets older.

 The birth of your baby is a time of utter joy and celebration.
 Friends, family, and even complete strangers on the street are want to see and even touch your beautiful little one.
 The problem is that your baby does not yet have a developed immune system.
 Even if you breastfeed your baby and pass some of your immunity, there are a plethora of illnesses that are just too easy to catch.

-You will hear slightly different advice from different doctors (and different grandmas), but I think the happy medium would include having a high threshold for visitors during the first 2 to 3 months.
+You will hear slightly different advice from different doctors (and different grandmas), but I think the happy medium would include having a high threshold for visitors during the first 2 months.
 If you have adult family or close friends who want to visit, take a quick medical history first.
 Are they sick, or even starting to feel sick?
 Do they have a family member, especially a child at home who is now sick?
 If an adult is definitely healthy, and promises to wash their hands often and not necessarily kiss the baby near the mouth, then it is ok in my book to have them visit.

 Now some of you are going to be saying, “C’mon Dr. G – you sound a bit over-protective.
 You know everyone wants to see my new baby now!”
 So let me explain where I am coming from.